Sustainability Disclosure Tracker

 • Source Link

-In October 2023, Brazil announced that the new International Sustainability Standards Board’s (ISSB) IFRS S1 and S2 Disclosures will be incorporated into the Brazilian regulatory framework, with mandates starting on 1 January 2026.
+In October 2023, Brazil announced that the new International Sustainability Standards Board’s (ISSB) IFRS S1 and S2 Disclosures will be incorporated into the Brazilian regulatory framework.
+Mandates begin on 1 January 2026.

 • Short Name: CVM